 Steps to enable gzip compression in Apache:

-1. Enable the deflate module.
+1. Ensure the deflate module is enabled.

 $ sudo a2enmod deflate